jamesvillarrubia/feathers-rpc/README.md

 ```

 ## Compatability
 This library is tested against REST APIs for Feathers v4 and v5.
 This library also supports Koa on v5.
+Since the `x-service-method` header functionality does not exist in `v4`, the RPC verb can be extracted inside a hook context or params with the property `params.rpcVerb`.
+You can then redirect to a separate function directly.

 Additional testing and PRs are welcome.

 | feathers | v5                 | v4                 | v3              |
 |----------|--------------------|--------------------|-----------------|